Diversity and Inclusion

 Hyde Lecture Series —Understanding Diversity through Education

-This year the CoA Hyde Lecture series will feature speakers from across disciplines that are united under the common theme of “Building Justice- Design and Planning for a Just Society.”
+The 20/2021 CoA Hyde Lecture series featured speakers from across disciplines that were united under the common theme of “Building Justice- Design and Planning for a Just Society.”